-Palm Island is an exclusive, secure, and first-class neighborhood within Miami Beach.
-This man-made island sits on the coast of Biscayne Bay, where beach homes and lavish single-family homes attract not only vacationers but year-round residents.
-The neighborhood is only accessible by boat or car ferry, adding to the privacy residents have always loved about Palm Island.
+Palm Island is an exclusive, secure, and luxurious neighborhood in the city of Miami Beach.
+This man-made island sits on Biscayne Bay, where beach homes and lavish single-family homes attract not only vacationers but year-round residents.
+The neighborhood is only accessible via Fountain Street, which leads to the MacArthur Causeway, adding to the privacy residents have always loved about Palm Island.

-Miami Beach, where Palm Island is located, is a coastal resort city where tropical and city living coexist.
+The city of Miami Beach, where Palm Island belongs, is a coastal resort city where tropical and city living coexist.
 It features vibrant cityscapes brimming with culture, history, and charm with miles and miles of white sand and blue waters as backdrop.

 Aside from its beach culture, cycling is also common among residents of Miami Beach.
 There’s also an Art Deco District in the city, featuring hundreds of Art Deco hotels, apartments, and other buildings constructed from 1923 to 1943.